-The Health Information Standards Organisation has endorsed the use of SNOMED CT as the clinical terminology to be used across the health and disability sector in NZ.
+HISO requires the use of SNOMED CT as the standard clinical terminology used across the health and disability system in New Zealand.

 SNOMED CT is the comprehensive multilingual clinical terminology used around the world.
-Internationally, SNOMED CT is being implemented as a key standard for interoperability in health care and we require its use in New Zealand by all health providers and their industry partners.
+Internationally, SNOMED CT is a key standard for interoperability in health care and we require its use in New Zealand by all health providers and their industry partners.

-When implemented in software applications, SNOMED CT will enable the capture of clinical information on a consistent and reliable basis, enabling this information to be stored and shared without ambiguity.
-Its structure allows for robust decision support, best practice advice, and context sensitive medical warnings.
+When implemented in software applications, SNOMED CT enables the capture and reuse of clinical information on a consistent and reliable basis, enabling this information to be stored and shared without ambiguity.

 SNOMED International – a not-for-profit agency based in London – owns, develops and promotes the use of SNOMED CT worldwide.
-New Zealand is a founding charter member and its annual membership fee covers unlimited use of SNOMED CT in New Zealand.
+New Zealand is a charter member of SNOMED International and our annual membership fee covers unlimited use of SNOMED CT in New Zealand.

 The Ministry of Health represents the New Zealand Government as a member of SNOMED International, operates the SNOMED National Release Centre and distributes the SNOMED New Zealand Edition to registered users.
 SNOMED CT is central to our interoperability roadmap and we will provide terminology services and software to support adoption.

 SNOMED International’s latest annual report looks back over five years of improvements to SNOMED CT product and services, and points to the way forward under the new five-year strategy.